askeksa/Cinter/README.txt

 To use the synth, you need to follow these steps:
-1. Download MetaSynth.dll from https://github.com/askeksa/MetaSynth/releases.
-   This is a generic VST which delegates the sound generation to a Lua program.
-   Be sure to get version 2.1 or higher.
-2. Install the VST in your favorite VST host.
+1. Locate the VST plugin for your OS in the vst directory and install it in your favorite VST host.
 For example, in Renoise, you need to place it in a directory mentioned under VST Plugins in the Plug/Misc settings.
    The VST host must provide a GUI for generic VST parameters which can adjust parameter values at 0.01 precision.
-3. Select the VST for an instrument.
-In the file selector that pops up, select the Cinter4.lua file.
-4. Adjust parameters to your liking.
+2. Select the VST for an instrument and adjust parameters to your liking.
    Test the sound using the notes C-1 to B-3, which correspond to the same notes in Protracker on the Amiga.
-5. When satisfied with an instrument, play an E-4 note.
+3. When satisfied with an instrument, play an E-4 note.
 This will save a raw 8-bit sample into the directory where Cinter4.lua is located.
 The name of the file contains an encoding of all the parameters.
-6. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).
+4. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).
-7. Run the CinterConvert.py script on the Protracker module.
+5. Run the CinterConvert.py script on the Protracker module.
 It will output binary files to be included in your intro.
-8. Include the Cinter4.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
+6. Include the Cinter4.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
+See the Cinter4Test.S file for a usage example.
-9. Profit. :)

 USING THE VST